Functional Programming overview

 6. Principles of Sustainable Development within an Architectural Program How sustainability shows up at the programming stage: siting and orientation, energy performance, operational systems, and space and use parameters.
 Section 1 programming questions with a sustainability angle; Section 3 sustainable design literacy and materials questions.

-If you're short on time, section 4 (Net and Gross Areas) and section 5 (Evaluating a Functional Program) carry the highest exam yield.
-The other four sections are quick reads and worth one careful pass.
+If you're short on time, sections 4 and 5 carry the highest exam yield.
+The other four sections are quick reads and worth one careful pass each.

 Key Functional Programming terms every ExAC candidate should know